-Year: II Total: 5 hours /week

-Semester: II Lecture: 3 hours/week
+Year: II Semester: II Total: 5 hours/week Lecture: 3 hours/week Tutorial: hour/week Practical: 2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide the concept of Public Health, Zoonosis and One Health.
 The course includes issues of animal protection and human health with subsequent reduction of loss of livestock economy and health hazards.
 The course covers aspects concerned with human-animals-environment interactions in respect of disease occurrence, impact of zoonotic diseases on health, prevention, and control of zoonotic diseases, food safety, food production and the security of food chain, biosecurity and hygienic management in livestock farm, live animal market, slaughterhouse, dairy barn and food centers.